mlab-upenn/LearningMPC/README.md

 # LearningMPC
-Learning based Model Prodictive Control for online iterative trajectory optimization for F1/10 autonomous racing.
+Learning based Model Predictive Control for online iterative trajectory optimization for F1/10 autonomous racing.

 The F1/10 hardware used for experiments: